andresaraujo/dropwizard-angular-example/README.md

 dropwizard-angular-example
 ==========================

-Example of using AngularJS with Dropwizard
+Example of using AngularJS with Dropwizard.
+Inspired from <https://github.com/gary-rowe/DropwizardEmberData>

 ##Requires: